nbardy/Neural-Force-Field-Art/src/trashPanda/Readme.md

 Not even attention was available.

 I Decided why not start implimenting layers here.
 This will become my playground for implementing papers.
-And I can test the different layers visually with generative art to give particularly interesting renditions of he rapidly advancing field of attention mechanisms.
-I will pull out the common std lib ML code that is in keras and pytorch I will need to port.

-Also the particle simulator should give a particularly interesting style of visualization showing the different inductive biases visually in the patterns.

 Goals:

 - [x] MHSA